- 1 The LORD told Noah, “Go into the boat with your family. Of all the people on the planet, I can see that you are the only good soul.

-- 7:8 Animals used for sacrifice as well as all the other animals, including birds,
+- 8 Animals used for sacrifice as well as all the other animals, including birds, and every critter that crawls on the earth,

 Turning on the water

-- 7:13 On the same day the rain started, Noah went into the boat with his wife and his sons—Shem, Ham, and Japheth—along with their wives.
+- 13 Before the rain started, Noah went into the boat with his wife and his sons—Shem, Ham, and Japheth—along with their wives.

 These were animals that the Laws of Moses would later label as ritually clean, or kosher.